-Key audit matter Audit procedures addressing the key audit matter Key audit matter The consolidated financial statements at 31 December 2024 include revenue of €1,036 million, of which €845 million from master service agreements with TIM S.p.A. and Vodafone Italia S.p.A These agreements, which are complex and provide for several performance obligations and different means of satisfying them, govern the group's revenue from TIM S.p.A. and Vodafone Italia S.p.A The services rendered mainly include the provision of physical space, the provision of monitoring and security services, operation and maintenance services and other minor services.
+The consolidated financial statements at 31 December 2024 include revenue of €1,036 million, of which €845 million from master service agreements with TIM S.p.A. and Vodafone Italia S.p.A..

+These agreements, which are complex and provide for several performance obligations and different means of satisfying them, govern the group's revenue from TIM S.p.A. and Vodafone Italia S.p.A..
+The services rendered mainly include the provision of physical space, the provision of monitoring and security services, operation and maintenance services and other minor services.

 The recognition of revenue from TIM S.p.A. and Vodafone Italia S.p.A. varies depending on the respective performance obligations and how they are satisfied.

-Considering the materiality of the caption, the complexity of the existing agreements with TIM S.p.A. and Vodafone Italia S.p.A. and the level of judgement required, we believe that recognition of revenue is a Our audit procedures included: understanding the process adopted by group management to identify the performance obligations included in the existing master service agreements with TIM S.p.A. and Vodafone Italia S.p.A. and assessing the design and implementation of material controls and their operating effectiveness; assessing whether the cash flows deriving from the performance obligations had been correctly recognised and measured, including checks of the completeness and accuracy of the data used by group management and substantive procedures on the sites considered for the determination of revenue; performing substantive procedures on the consolidated financial statements balances with the counterparties TIM S.p.A. and Vodafone Italia S.p.A., including by comparing accounting data required, we believe that recognition of revenue is a key audit matter. and contractual forecasts, together with the supporting documentation, as well as requesting confirmations from third parties; assessing the appropriateness of the disclosures provided in the notes about the recognition of revenue from the master service agreements.
+Considering the materiality of the caption, the complexity of the existing agreements with TIM S.p.A. and Vodafone Italia S.p.A. and the level of judgement required, we believe that recognition of revenue is a key audit matter.

+- understanding the process adopted by group management to identify the performance obligations included in the existing master service agreements with TIM S.p.A. and Vodafone Italia S.p.A. and assessing the design and implementation of material controls and their operating effectiveness; - assessing whether the cash flows deriving from the performance obligations had been correctly recognised and measured, including checks of the completeness and accuracy of the data used by group management and substantive procedures on the sites considered for the determination of revenue: - performing substantive procedures on the consolidated financial statements balances with the counterparties TIM S.p.A. and Vodafone Italia S.p.A., including by comparing accounting data and contractual forecasts, together with the supporting documentation, as well as requesting confirmations from third parties; - assessing the appropriateness of the disclosures provided in the notes about the recognition of revenue from the master service agreements.